 Dating Ultrasound (Before 12 weeks)*

-A scan that uses sound waves to confirm your due date.
-Women may not have this done if they opt for Enhanced First Trimester Screening.
+An ultrasound uses sound waves to see your baby.
+This ultrasound will measure how big the baby is to be able to confirm your due date.
+Women may not have this done if they opt for Enhanced First Trimester Screening (see below).

 Enhanced First Trimester Screening (eFTS) (11-13 weeks)

-A blood test and an ultrasound are used to screen for potential genetic conditions such as Down Syndrome.
+This involves an ultrasound and a blood test to screen for potential genetic conditions such as Down Syndrome.
 Some people choose to have this done to allow for earlier decision-making about further testing and care.
 The ultrasound must be done before the blood work, but they don’t have to be done on the same day.
-For more information, see: Enhanced First Trimester Screening (eFTS)
+For more information see: Enhanced First Trimester Screening (eFTS)